 Tuscany in Italy is among the most talked about parts of the country.
-And, the more time spent traveling through this central Italian region, with its many vineyards and gentle hills, the more quickly one comes to appreciate the allure.
+The more time spent in this central Italian region’s vineyards and gentle hills, the more quickly one appreciates the allure.
 After several visits, I was more than pleased to learn about Wine Therapy.
 This wellness experience combines the age-old pleasures of wine with modern spa treatments.

 Vinotherapy At Borgo Casa Al Vento

 As I stepped into the wellness center at Borgo Casa al Vento, the inviting aroma of Sangiovese grapes enveloped me.
-This fragrance set the stage for what would be an experience that would pique my interest in the restorative powers of wine.
-In addition to being a spa treatment, the vinotherapy program here is a tribute to the grape’s adaptability and a celebration of the area’s viticultural history.
+This fragrance set the stage for an experience that would pique my interest in the restorative powers of wine.
+In addition to being a spa treatment, the vinotherapy program is a tribute to the grape’s adaptability and a celebration of the area’s viticultural history.

 As I soaked, I could feel the tension melting away from my muscles, replaced by a profound sense of relaxation.
 The polyphenols in the wine are said to have anti-aging properties, and while I can’t attest to looking younger after one session, my skin certainly felt softer and more supple.